LNTW/fulfil-client/README.md

-# Fulfil.io Typescript Client
+# Fulfil.io API Client

 ---

-### Fulfil REST API Client for Typescript/Javascript
+### A node package for the Fulfil.io API written in Typescript.

 #### Installation